Digi951/SoftwarePattern/README.md

 ### Facade Pattern
 Via this pattern, the client will get an interface to call for example just one method instead a bunch of methods of several subsystems.

+### Proxy Pattern

+#### Protection Pattern
+This pattern is useful to protect some functionality or access to other objects

+#### Virtual Pattern
+This pattern is usefull to delay the request of expensive data

 ## Behavioral Patterns

 ### Iterator Pattern